 Many recent opioid deaths involve a drug called “tranq,” warns the Centers for Disease Control and Prevention (CDC).

-This drug is not meant for human consumption and is often mixed with fentanyl, another highly dangerous substance.
+This drug is not meant for human consumption.

 What Is Tranq?